 Ontologies are formalized vocabularies of terms, often covering a specific domain and shared by a community of users.
 They specify the definitions of terms by describing their relationships with other terms in the ontology.
 OWL 2 is an extension and revision of the OWL Web Ontology Language developed by the W3C Web Ontology Working Group and published in 2004 (referred to hereafter as "OWL 1").
 OWL 2 is being developed (and this document was written) by a follow-on group, the W3C OWL Working Group.
-OWL 1 and OWL 2 are designed to facilitate ontology development and sharing via the Web, with the ultimate goal of making Web content more accessible to machines.
+Like OWL 1, OWL 2 is designed to facilitate ontology development and sharing via the Web, with the ultimate goal of making Web content more accessible to machines.